Content on this page was generated by AI and has not been manually reviewed.

 How do I map an app to a VPN connection in Intune?

 Create a Per-app VPN profile, configure the connection details, then create an App VPN mapping that ties the app’s bundle ID to the VPN connection.
 Assign this to the target device groups.
-Nordvpn apk file the full guide to downloading and installing on android
+How to change nordvpn language to english easy steps 2026

 Can per-app VPN be used with Always-On behavior?